 Thinking about different types of marble such as Honed or Polished version , durability, Care and some other things may feel a bit overwhelmed at the beginning.
-This post is written to help you solve most of your questions about this subject.

 When we are talking about Marble countertops or flooring, they lend overlall high-end and luxurious appearance to your house.
 In addition, marble will also increase the value of your home significantly.

 On the other hand is a relatively soft material, and so you’ll need to know how to take care of your new kitchen countertops or flooring to avoid causing it any damage.
 After all, marble countertops and especially floors are a significant investment and one that you’ll want to protect.

 You might be interested in my related blog post: What is travertine tile?